 In part 2 we’ll be looking at experimental campaigns and how Workspace’s shared working areas have helped bolster collaboration between forward-thinking companies in marketing.
 Don’t miss it.

 If your business is looking for a creative and inspiring space to base itself, why not see what we have to offer?
-With over 65 locations across the capital with excellent transport links and business connections, you’re sure to find the right place for your company.
+With 64 properties across the capital with excellent transport links and business connections, you’re sure to find the right place for your company.
 Get in touch today.